-The 3+3 Program at WVU is an opportunity for qualified undergraduate students to earn their bachelor's degree and law degree in six years instead of seven years.
-Students accepted into the 3+3 program begin taking classes at WVU Law in what would be their Senior year of college.
+West Virginia University's 3+3 Program is an opportunity for qualified undergraduate students to earn their bachelor's degree and law degree in six years instead of seven years.

 The program is open to students at WVU's Eberly College of Arts and Sciences, Davis College of Agriculture, Natural Resources and Design, Reed College of Media, and the John Chamber College of Business and Economics.
 See the list of majors at the bottom of this page.